MyGet/MyGetDocs/Docs.Site/Docs/Release-Notes/MyGet-1.9.5.markdown

 * Build Services: Builds now fail immediately for feeds that return a 4XX or 5XX status code
 * Build Services: No longer ignore ```*Test*.nuspec``` files when packaging
 * Build Services: Assembly Version Patching no longer fails to process files that contain Visual Studio regions
-* Build Services: Delete web hook at GitHub / VSO when build source is deleted
+* Build Services: Delete web hook at GitHub / VSTS when build source is deleted
 * API: ```nuget delete``` is no longer case-sensitive on package ID
 * Cloning gallery feeds now unpublishes the cloned feed from the gallery
 * Allow updating the description of access tokens